KostaPapa/AIGtask/README.md

 ## Welcome to AIG_Task Repository.
 ```
-A page that counts the number of words in a piece of text that the user submits
+A web app that counts the number of words in a piece of text that the user submits
 ```

 It's built with Python & Django